sblanck/smagexp/README.md

 "1405_i_at"	2.23450132056221	0.369606070031838	-1.06190243892591	-0.190997225060914	0.595503660502742

 ```
-The according .cond file should look like this :
+The corresponding .cond file should look like this :
 ```

 GSM80460	series of 16 tumors		GSM80460 OSCE-2T SERIES OF 16 TUMORS